Is Applying for Benefits Easy?

 Get someone experienced on your side to help guide you through this process.

 If I Apply, Will I Be Denied?

 Unfortunately, the answer is most likely yes.
-There are thousands of rules, regulations and procedures involved in the Social Security Disability program.
+There are thousands of rules, regulations, and procedures involved in the Social Security Disability program.
 You can be denied if a Social Security employee doesn’t gather all of your medical evidence or if your doctor doesn’t understand the legal definition of disability.

-You can also receive a denial if your appeal isn’t handled correctly.
+You can also receive a denial of your appeal isn’t handled correctly.
 Social Security features a multi-step appeals process with chances to win at each juncture.
 In fact, the government’s own statistics show that you’re three times as likely to win benefits at an appeals hearing if you hire representation.

 What Are My Odds of Winning Benefits?